 Since 1999, Lorenn has annually entered the Xterra World Championships, a rugged off-road triathlon held on Maui.
 2016 was the 17th year she competed in the race, which she has placed in every year except one.
 In 2014 she broke her shoulder after completing a practice ride of the mountain bike course 2 days before the race.
 2016 was her 18th consecutive year returning to Maui to compete in Xterra.

-As a lecturer for the University of Hawai’i for over 15 years, Lorenn has taught thousands of students personal and public speaking skills.
+As a University of Hawai’i lecturer for over 20 years, Lorenn has taught thousands of students personal and public speaking and conflict management skills.
 Many of her public speaking students have been their college class speaker at graduation.
 She has also taught ethics, business, and criminal law courses.
 She always brings a Montessori – participatory – learning approach to her courses and trainings.

 In addition to her Montessori teacher training, Lorenn earned an associate in arts degree from Leeward Community College, Pearl City 1978; a bachelor’s degree in communication from the University of Hawai’i, Manoa 1980; juris doctorate degree from Northeastern University School of Law, Boston 1983; masters degree in health education from the University of Hawai’i School of Public Health, Manoa 1996.

 Lorenn frequently speaks about health, conflict management, and restorative justice.
 Newspapers, television and radio have interviewed her numerous times.
-She is the author of several books, over 60 articles, and she is on the editorial review boards for several academic journals.
+She is the author of several books, over 50 articles, and she is on the editorial review boards for five academic journals.

 She is married and the parent of one daughter and two sons.
-She lives with her husband and one son on the North Shore of O’ahu, a mile and a half down the beach from her daughter, son-in-law, and three grandchildren.
-She especially enjoys skateboarding, surfing, snowboarding, biking, and running with her family and friends.
+She lives with her husband and one son on the North Shore of O’ahu, a mile and a half down the beach from her daughter, son-in-law, and three grandchildren’s Hawai’i home.
+She especially enjoys snowboarding, biking, running, surfing, and skateboarding with her family and friends.

 “Each individual has a universal responsibility to shape institutions to serve human needs.”